Big Maths Characters & Phrases

 Jigsaw Numbers

-The simple way to master Number Bonds
+The simple way to master Number Bonds and supercharge mental maths beyond 10, 100, and 1,000.

 Jigsaw Numbers make learning Number Bonds and Number Facts simple!

-• A Number Bond is a pair of numbers that always make the same total when added together
+A Number Bond is a pair of numbers that always make the same total when added together.
+Number Facts are simple calculations with 2 numbers.

-Learning number facts is crucial to developing fluency in maths, and mental maths skills.
-To make this simpler for children, in Big Maths we use the image of a 2 piece jigsaw with a number on each piece, allowing a simple illustration of how Jigsaw Numbers can be put together in a ‘finished picture’, then added together to make a total.
+Learning number facts is crucial to developing fluency in maths and mental maths skills.
+To make this simpler for children, in Big Maths we use the image of a 2-piece jigsaw with a number on each piece, allowing a simple illustration of how Jigsaw Numbers can be put together in a ‘finished picture’, then added together to make a total.

 Jigsaw Numbers are special (10, 100, or 1000 for example).
 Explain the jigsaw analogy and ask children to complete the jigsaw, simple!
 For example, if 4 is on one jigsaw piece, ask the child if they can tell us what would be on the missing piece if the total is 10.